 What is a soaking tub?

 These tubs are deeper than standard tubs but designed to make a compact footprint in the bathroom.
 Also called an Asian tub or an ofuru tub, the Japanese Soaking Tub is made for bathers to soak up to their necks.
 Other varieties of soaking tubs that include garden tubs and hot tubs.
+For more about the ofuru, be sure to read my post 3 Japanese Baths That Will Change Your Life.

 Size & Shape